kayabaNerve/full-chain-membership-proofs/crypto/curve-trees/README.md

      two, and doesn't archive no longer needed left hand nodes.
   3) A pop algorithm, so reorgs can be successfully handled.

+- This library uses asserts instead of `Result`.
+It also has extraneous asserts which should be moved to debug.

 ## Notes

 - The paper describes Pedersen hashes as native to Bulletproofs.
 While they are,